kdave12/15-112-Intro-to-CS-Term-Project/README.md

 ## Puzzle Mania - A game programmed in Python
 ### A jigsaw puzzle game simulation:
-- Programmed in Python (located in
+- Programmed in Python (located at termProject/Project Source Files and Support Files/termProject.py)
 - Utilized PIL (Python Imaging Library for color detection, edge detection, and thresholding)
 - Makes jigsaw puzzles from pictures uploaded by the user
 - Solves unsolved jigsaw puzzles for the user